orxfun/orx-meta/docs/3_composition_ideation.md

 We will approach to this problem from a very different perspective than the one in the book.

-## Defining Screen via Composition
+## Defining Identity and Composition for Draw

 Let's define our `Screen` as a queue of heterogeneous types all of which implement `Draw`.